nubeapp/management/tasks.md

 - (P1) Fix String when passing the value from MainScreen to EditEventScreen and set the date ✅
 - (P2) Tests ✅
 - (P2) Only show events which date is after today ✅
-- (P3) 'Add tickets' feature
-- (P1) TicketInfoScreen
+- (P1) TicketInfoScreen ✅
 - (P2) Delete ticket feature ✅
 - (P1) Cancel ticket feature ✅
 - (P1) Visibility for 'Cancel ticket' functionality based on current status of the ticket ✅
-- (P2) Sold, Cancel and Validate datetime
+- (P2) Sold, Cancel and Validate datetime ✅
-- (P1) On deleting an event, delete all the tickets of that event
+- (P1) On deleting an event, delete all the tickets of that event ✅
 - (P1) Let search references in lower or upper case ✅
+- (P3) Support multiple tickets type and multiple prices for tickets of the same event
+- (P3) 'Add tickets' feature
+- (P2) Show TicketStatus history, with StatusLabel, Date and Time
+- (P2) Add new feature of EventStatus (INCOMING, IN PROGRESS, FINISHED, CANCELED), and if some event is canceled, cancel all their tickets.
+Also, dont let buy new tickets if the event is 'IN PROGRESS' or 'FINISHED' or 'CANCELED'